MRI Consent Form

 A standard MRI consent form requires some basic information about the patient.
 It includes

-• Information about the patient: Name, father’s name, age, sex, occupation, address, and contact number.
+• Information about the patient: name, father’s name, age, sex, occupation, address, and contact number.

 • Patient’s blood group, allergies, and drug history.